Building Electrification

 Cost Savings

 As with air sourced heat pumps, ground sourced also provide regular cost benefits when compared to fossil fuel heating.
+This is especially true when there are extreme temperatures and there’s a high cost for fossil fuels.

 Geothermal heat pumps provide year-round comfort by offering both heating and cooling in a single system, and they have a longer lifespan compared to gas furnaces.